Advanced numerical methods with matlab 1 : (Record no. 58677)

 Holdings

-Withdrawn status Lost status Source of classification or shelving scheme Damaged status Not for loan Permanent Location Current Location Shelving location Date acquired Inventory number Full call number Barcode Date last seen Price effective from Item type
+Withdrawn status Lost status Source of classification or shelving scheme Damaged status Not for loan Permanent Location Current Location Date acquired Source of acquisition Inventory number Full call number Barcode Date last seen Price effective from Item type